-- TC Strings created before 30 September 2023 under TCF 2.1 (with policy version 3) remain valid after 30 September 2023. - TC Strings created after 30 September 2023 under TCF v2.1 will be considered invalid.
+- TC Strings created before 20 November 2023 under TCF 2.1 (with policy version 3) remain valid after 20 November 2023. - TC Strings created after 20 November 2023 under TCF v2.1 will be considered invalid.

 CMPs must not re-encode/convert TC String v2.1 under v2.2 without re-surfacing their UIs.
-Post 30 September 2023, when a CMP UI is resurfaced and users' are given the possibility to renew and/or change the choices they previously made (either by users themselves or when reminding them of their choices), the CMP will create a TC String v2.2 corresponding to these new choices.
+Post 20 November 2023, when a CMP UI is resurfaced and users' are given the possibility to renew and/or change the choices they previously made (either by users themselves or when reminding them of their choices), the CMP will create a TC String v2.2 corresponding to these new choices.
+After 20 November 2023, the GVL for TCF v2.1 will no longer be published, but the archives will remain available for participants to read previously created TC String v2.1.